-Click on the course description to view the Student Learning Outcomes.
+Click on the course name to view the Student Learning Outcomes.

 An introduction to computer science including problem solving, algorithm development, and structure programming in the high-level language.
 Emphasis on design, coding, testing, and documentation of programs using accepted standards of style.

 CSCI 161 | COMPUTER SCIENCE II (4 credits)

 Prerequisite: CSCI 160.
 Advanced concepts in computer science including data structures, algorithm analysis, standard problems such as searching and sorting, and memory management issues.

 CSCI 172 | INTERMEDIATE VISUAL BASIC (3 credits)

 Prerequisite: CSCI 122.
 Intermediate-level programming in the BASIC/VISUAL BASIC language.